Tim Walsh (rugby union): Career

-Coaching
+Coaching career

 Walsh became head coach of the Australia women's national rugby sevens team in 2013, and qualified the team for the 2016 Olympic Sevens tournament.
 The women's team went on to win the gold medal, defeating New Zealand 24–17 in the final.
 "It's an Olympics sport and we're very successful at it."
 Walsh said after the medal ceremony.

 In September 2015, he took over as interim Head Coach of the Australia men's sevens team for their Olympic qualification campaign, following the resignation of Geraint John.
 After the 2018 Commonwealth Games, he took over the head coaching position of the men's team.
 In 2022 he swapped roles with John Manenti and became head coach of the Australian women's sevens team again.